TongLing916/tongling916.github.io/_posts/2020-3-6-Stereo-Reconstruction.md

 - 2.7 Fusion of Disparity Images
     - First, the height data is segmented in the same way as described in Section 2.5.1 by allowing height values of neighboring grid cells within one segment to vary by a certain predefined amount.
 Each segment is considered to be a physical surface.
 Holes can exist within or between segments.
 The former are filled by Inverse Distance Weighted (IDW) interpolation from all valid pixels just next to the hole.
 The latter case is handled by only considering valid pixels of the segment whose pixel have the lowest mean compared to the valid bordering pixel of all other segments next to the hole.
 This strategy performs smooth interpolation but maintains height discontinuities by extrapolating the background.
 Using IDW instead of pathwise interpolation is computationally more expensive, but it is performed only once on the fused result and not on each disparity image individually.

+### Real-time visibility-based fusion of depth maps [^Merrell07]

+#### Abstract

+### Multi-view stereo for community photo collections [^Goesele07]

+#### Abstract

+We present a multi-view stereo algorithm that addresses the extreme changes in lighting, scale, clutter, and other effects in large online community photo collections.
+Our idea is to intelligently choose images to match, both at a per-view and per-pixel level.
+We show that such adaptive view selection enables robust performance even with dramatic appearance variability.
+The stereo matching technique takes as input sparse 3D points reconstructed from structure-from-motion methods and iteratively grows surfaces from these points.
+Optimizing for surface normals within a photoconsistency measure significantly improves the matching results.
+While the focus of our approach is to estimate high-quality depth maps, we also show examples of merging the resulting depth maps into compelling scene reconstructions.
+We demonstrate our algorithm on standard multi-view stereo datasets and on casually acquired photo collections of famous scenes gathered from the Internet.

+#### Introduction

+- In this paper we present a stereo matching approach that starts from irregular distributions of viewpoints, and produces robust high-quality depth maps in the presence of extreme appearance variations.
+- Our main contribution is the design and analysis of such an adaptive view selection process.
+- We also
+    1. present a new multi-view stereo matching algorithm that uses a surface growing approach to iteratively reconstruct robust and accurate depth maps.
+This surface growing approach[^Otto89] takes as input sparse feature points, leveraging the success of structure-from-motion techniques [^Brown05][^Snavely06]  which produce such output and have recently been demonstrated to operate effectively on CPCs (community photo collections).
+    2. Instead of obtaining a discrete depth map, as is common in many stereo methods [^Scharstein02], we opt instead to reconstruct a sub-pixel-accurate continuous depth map.
+    3. To greatly improve resilience to appearance differences in the source views, we use a photometric window matching approach in which both surface depth and normal are optimized together, and we adaptively discard views that do not reinforce cross-correlation of the matched windows.
+    4. Used in conjunction with a depth-merging approach, the resulting approach is shown to be competitive with the current top-performing multi-view stereo reconstruction methods on the Middlebury benchmarks [^Seitz06].

+#### Algorithm

+- Our approach to reconstructing geometry from Internet collections consists of several stages.
+    1. First, we calibrate the cameras geometrically and radiometrically.
+    2. Next, we estimate a depth map for each input image — each image serves as a reference view exactly once.
+In order to find good matches, we apply a two-level view selection algorithm.
+        1. At the image level, _global view selection_ identifies for each reference view a set of good neighborhood images to use for stereo matching.
+        2. Then, at the pixel level, _local view selection_ determines a subset of these images that yields a stable stereo match.
+This subset generally varies from pixel to pixel.

+- Stereo matching is performed at each pixel by optimizing for both depth and normal, starting from an initial estimate provided by SIFT feature points or copied from previously computed neighbors.
+During the stereo optimization, poorly matching views may be discarded and new ones added according to the local view selection criteria.
+The traversal of pixels is prioritized by their estimated matching confidence.
+Pixels may be revisited and their depths updated if a higher-confidence match is found.

+### Multi-View Stereo Revisited [^Goesele06]

+#### Abstract

+### Multi-camera Scene Reconstruction via Graph Cuts [^Kolmogorov02]

+#### Abstract

+### Photorealistic scene reconstruction by voxel coloring [^Seitz97]

+#### Abstract

 ### Literature